Virtual Care > Virtual Care: Dermatitis - Skin Rash and Inflammation

 What is Dermatitis (Eczema)?

 Dermatitis, commonly called eczema, refers to a number of conditions that inflame the skin.
-Many types of dermatitis require care by a physician or other health care professional.
+Many types of dermatitis require care by a licensed health care provider.

 Common Types of Dermatitis (Eczema)